datacarpentry/sql-socialsci/_episodes/06-aggregation.md

 - "Use the ‘having’ clause to provide selection criteria to the summary values"
 - "Understand the difference between the ‘where’ and the ‘having’ clauses"
 keypoints:
-- "Builtin functions can be used to produce a variety of summary statistics"
+- "Built-in functions can be used to produce a variety of summary statistics"
 - "The `DISTINCT` keyword can be used to find the unique set of values in a column or columns"
 - "Data in columns can be summarised by values using the `GROUP BY` clause"
 - "Summarised data can be filtered using the `HAVING` clause"